 Late September/Early October

-Meet with Career Services to explore your options, create a plan, and develop a solid resume.
+Meet with the Center for Career Development to explore your options, create a plan, and develop a solid resume.
 Use TigerNet or the LinkedIn alumni search tool to connect with the alumni who can provide advice about majors and careers.

 Attend the HireTigers Career Fair for internships.
 Meet with employers and alumni for recruiting and networking.